sbm-it/fibonacci/README.md

 [![](http://img.youtube.com/vi/ZQS3nlZMDzw/default.jpg)](http://www.youtube.com/watch?v=ZQS3nlZMDzw&vq=hd720) <— **click to view video in YouTube !**

+#### Design Summary

+**All you need is a manifest**.
+This is the basis of all app stores.
+Developing the Fibonacci App and associating it with [sbmApps](https://sbm-it.github.io/apps/) is no exception to this design.
+Here we build on the experience of submitting Apps to app stores like [Chrome](https://chrome.google.com/webstore/developer/dashboard) as well as previous efforts deve stores such as [wApps](https://github.com/wApps/manifest#wapps-all-you-need-is-a-manifest).
+Those experiences point to the merits of a light weight approach where the developer is **a)** not saddled with the mandatory use of framework, and **b)** gets to maintain the manifest, while providing the store only with the link to it.

 #### 0. the code

-The code for this app was written only once, in https://github.com/sbm-it/fibonacci/blob/gh-pages/fib.js, and all three examples of development relief on it.
+The code for this app was written only once, in https://github.com/sbm-it/fibonacci/blob/gh-pages/fib.js, and all three examples of development relie on it.
 At the core of that small script you can find a recursive implementation of a Fibonacci number generator:

 ```javascript
 var fib = function(n,x){	// if length and seed are not provided